 Stimulus

-Are carried out in response to an unconditioned stimulus
+Carried out in response to an unconditioned stimulus

-They are carried out in response to any irritation perceived by the body; are formed on the basis of unconditioned reflexes
+Carried out in response to any irritation perceived by the body; are formed on the basis of unconditioned reflexes

 Meaning in life

-Life without them is usually impossible.
+Life without them is usually impossible

-Have ready-made and permanent reflex arcs
+Have ready and permanent reflex arcs

 Reflex centers